 Advancing Resources for Children (ARCh) Project: Connecting NC’s Systems to Strengthen Infant and Early Childhood Mental Health Outcomes

 The primary focus of the ARCh Project is to improve infant and early childhood mental health (IECMH) outcomes of North Carolina children ages birth to five by increasing access to services and advancing workforce capacity to effectively meet their needs.
-Undergirding all planned ARCh activities is a goal of reducing disparities in access to IECMH practices across our state that are:
+Undergirding all planned ARCh activities is a goal of ensuring that all children across our state can access IECMH services that are:

 - developmentally sensitive,